autonabee/go_one_game_jeu_demo/README.md

 - `assets/` : Contains models, materials, images and fonts used in the game
 	- `assets/map_assets_ready/` : Prebuilt scenes of obstacles and targets, ready to be placed in a map
 - `autoload/` : Contains scripts that are global variables
+- `game-executable` : Contains the executable files to play the game
 - `maps/` : Contains the game levels
 - `player/` : Scenes and scripts for the player, gun and bullet
 - `ui/` : Level selection menu, controls settings and transition screens